By Sungard AS

 The appropriate solution for any tier of data is based on its sensitivity to downtime, which determines its recovery time objective.
 For instance, Tier 1 might contain applications critical enough to warrant outsourcing to multi-center managed services, with dedicated equipment, clustering, and load balancing.
 Tier 2, with its demand for recovery in less than four hours, might require server and storage replication services.
 Tier 3, which often houses the greatest absolute volume of applications and data, likely is ideally suited to an online backup and recovery solution.
 Tier 4 applications can be archived to tape.

-Online backup and recovery services can be added incrementally over time to what an organization already has in place, with very little disruption.
-Organizations that want to add custom-fit new levels of availability, to Tier 1 applications, for example, can do this while continuing their existing backup and recovery methods.
-Organizations can also selectively retire protection infrastructure and systems from their environments, which frees maintenance budgets and administrative overhead depending on the equipment and systems present.
-Organizations can add online protection methods at their own pace, without disrupting the applications environment — and with little or no CapEx.
+Online backup and recovery services can be added incrementally over time to what an organisation already has in place, with very little disruption.
+Organisations that want to add custom-fit new levels of availability, to Tier 1 applications, for example, can do this while continuing their existing backup and recovery methods.
+Organisations can also selectively retire protection infrastructure and systems from their environments, which frees maintenance budgets and administrative overhead depending on the equipment and systems present.
+Organisations can add online protection methods at their own pace, without disrupting the applications environment — and with little or no CapEx.